rfeinman/pyBPL/README.md

 ## Documentation
-In order to generate the documentation site for the pyBPL library, execute the following demands from the root folder:
+In order to generate the documentation site for the pyBPL library, execute the following commands from the root folder:
 ```
 cd docs/
 make html